 |3||Au 69 Ag 25 Pt 6 (69% gold, 25% silver, 6% platinum)||100 mA/28 V||M9, Hirose M8 (same material but rated as 10 mA/12 V maximum)|

 |4||AuAg 10, 3 µm (90% gold, 10% silver)||10 mA max./12 V max.||M8, M9|

 Contact designs (which UncleFan decoded) are given only as geometric shapes that approximately indicate the shape of the switch contacts.
 For the triangular prism contacts, this is sufficiently accurate.
 For the cylindrical contacts, the cylinder is much smaller and the stationary contact sits on a highly embossed terminal.
 More confusingly, Hirose M8 switches have trapezoidal contacts that do not match any of the German types (including those of MX and M7).
-It remains unclear whether Hirose MX uses the same contacts, as there are no photos that are sufficiently clear.
+Hirose M8 switches use the same contacts.

 MD and MJ

 MD and MJ are derived from M8, but are documented to use keystem code 4 for the alloy covered in code 3.
 There are simply too few details available to understand this more clearly.

 |4||Standard layered prism, W/E #1 (69% gold, 25% silver and 6% platinum)|